 An eligible nonprofit has a mission that closely aligns with one of the following:

 - Goal A: Creates, retains and/or expands small businesses with a neighborhood-based focus, excluding Business Improvement Districts.
-Past recipients of these Small Business Enhancement Program (SBEP) Microdistrict funds include Clairemont Chamber of Commerce and BAME Renaissance CDC.
+Past recipients of these Small Business Enhancement Program (SBEP) Microdistrict funds include Bayside Community Center and Logan Heights CDC.

 - Goal C: Promotes the City of San Diego as a visitor destination, enhancing the Tourism base sector.
-Past recipients include Cabrillo National Monument Foundation and Travelers Aid.
+Past recipients include Cabrillo National Monument Foundation and Travelers Aid Society of San Diego.

-- Goal D: Enhances San Diego's economic standing and reputation as a Smart City and a center for innovation, entrepreneurship and technology development for base-sector businesses (Manufacturing & Innovation, International Trade/Logistics, or Defense).
-Past recipients include business incubators and accelerators such as CyberTECH, EvoNexus and The Maritime Alliance, which opened a BlueTech Incubator (right) in 2017.
+- Goal D: Enhances San Diego's economic standing and reputation as a Smart City and a center for innovation, entrepreneurship and technology development for base sector businesses (Manufacturing and Innovation, International Trade and Logistics, or Defense).
+Past recipients include business incubators and accelerators such as EvoNexus and The Maritime Alliance, which opened a BlueTech Incubator (pictured) in 2017.

 About Economic Development Funding

-The Economic Development Funding Program covers Economic Development and Tourism Support (EDTS) and Citywide Economic Development Support (CEDS), which allocate Transient Occupancy Tax (TOT) revenue to promote San Diego as a destination; and the Small Business Enhancement Program (SBEP), which supports small business efforts Citywide and in Microdistricts.
+The Economic Development Funding Program covers Economic Development and Tourism Support (EDTS) and Citywide Economic Development Support (CEDS), which allocate Transient Occupancy Tax (TOT) revenue to promote San Diego as a business and tourism destination; and the Small Business Enhancement Program (SBEP), which supports small business efforts Citywide and in Microdistricts.